adrimayy/aStarAlgorithm/README.md

-Here’s a markdown-formatted README for your project, formatted specifically for GitHub:
+Here’s a revised version of your README with improved grammar and formatting:

 # A* Pathfinding Algorithm Visualization

 A web-based visualization of the A* pathfinding algorithm.
-This project demonstrates how the A* algorithm navigates a grid to find the shortest path from a start to an end point while avoiding obstacles.
+This project demonstrates how the A* algorithm navigates a grid to find the shortest path from a start to an endpoint while avoiding obstacles.
 Ideal for educational purposes, this visualization allows users to see the algorithm in action and better understand how pathfinding works.

 ## Demo